 API Entry points which are documented in this manual and declared in an installed header file.
-These can be used in distributed packages and will only be changed after deprecation. public Entry points declared in an installed header file that are exported on all R platforms but are not documented and subject to change without notice. private Entry points that are used when building R and exported on all R platforms but are not declared in the installed header files.
-Do not use these in distributed code. hidden Entry points that are where possible (Windows and some modern Unix-alike com- pilers/loaders when using R as a shared library) not exported.
+These can be used in distributed packages and ideally will only be changed after deprecation.
+See [API index], page 221. public Entry points declared in an installed header file that are exported on all R platforms but are not documented and subject to change without notice.
+Do not use these in distributed code.
+Their declarations will eventually be moved out of installed header files. private Entry points that are used when building R and exported on all R platforms but are not declared in the installed header files.
+Do not use these in distributed code. hidden Entry points that are where possible (Windows and some modern Unix-alike comhidden Entry points that are where possible (Windows and some modern Unix-alike compilers/loaders when using R as a shared library) not exported.